TerriaJS/terriajs/Documentation/CatalogManagement/Initialization-File.md

 1. Using a desktop text editor.
 Be very careful to ensure that your file is valid JSON.
 This is more restrictive format than simple JavaScript, for instance.
 You can use http://jsonlint.com/ .
 2. Using a JSON-specific editor, such as http://www.jsoneditoronline.org/.
 This has the advantage that your file will be valid JSON.
 3. Using the Terria Catalog Editor, currently available in a preview version at http://nationalmap.gov.au/editor/ .
 This editor is not yet considered reliable, and may cause data corruption.

+## Catalog item documentation

+Currently we do not have user documentation for each of the specific catalog item types available.
+Sources of information:

+- the TerriaJS [Javascript Documentation](http://nationalmap.gov.au/build/TerriaJS/doc/Catalog.html) documents every property of each catalog item type, but does not distinguish between properties used internally and those loaded from catalog files.
+- the Terria Catalog Editor described above can be helpful.